NikhilRO/20Time/reflection.md

 ​	It is often said that life is the greatest teacher.
 Those few weeks were definitely taught me a ton.
 Also, I realized that my previously acquired skills of organization, and planning made otherwise tough time, smoother and more streamlined.
 Google calendar, Keep and GitHub are my staples for organization.
 Also, I discovered that Evernote could be a great tool for managing heaps of information associated with any project.
 Also, I learnt time-management as I had to force myself to take time out every week until it became second nature.

-Things improved drastically as I discovered
+​	Things improved drastically as I discovered when I discovered Raspberry Pi.
+I absolutely loved the idea of working with a miniature PC and manipulating it any way.